SzabolcsGyorke/BC-Local-Resources/README.md

 ```
 sc create BCLRS binpath= "C:\Program Files (x86)\SG\BC Local Resources Service Setup\BC Print Service.exe" DisplayName= "BC Local Resources"
 ```
-The service should run with admin priviliges.
+The service should run with admin privileges.
 This is due to the check of the running process of the PDF Viewers and their attempted close.

 Once it installed create a new folder named **Configuration** to the service directory:
 <img width="836" alt="image" src="https://user-images.githubusercontent.com/64136814/218337407-01f85586-649a-4921-be38-e2c873a8cf14.png">